 Stop #2: Burning Kiln Winery

 For the third time, I find myself at one of the biggest and best wineries in all of Ontario – Burning Kiln Winery.
-The wines here pay homage to farm’s history as they are named after some element of tobacco farming.
+The wines here pay homage to the farm’s history as they are named after some element of tobacco farming.

 Before I talk about the wines, I’m going to tell you about their safety measures.
 In a usual year, Burning Kiln is host to multiple outdoor concert events and the vineyard provides a stunning backdrop for hosting weddings.
 The tastings were taking place in the outdoor canopy as weddings are not happening on the property this year.
 The staff all behind plexiglass poured the sample into a shot glass and then the shot glass into our sample glass.
 The sample glass was reusable and we all got to take our individual glasses home with us.